 “War’s thet bar!” he hollered.
 Most everyone ducked or ran.
 He was a surly being and a beast when aroused.

-Johnston had made it though yesterday’s rescue sequence and the Deadwood stage Indian fight.
-He jumped off a couple of horses and was unscathed through the buffalo stampede.
-He then had to look out for the bear Uno.
-If Sullivan let his bear loose too soon it would head right for the Liver Eater and sit on him.
-That would ruin the entire show.
 There was always a mad scramble of betting and getting well out of the way.
 A five hundred pound bear that bites is a respected bear.
 The natives knew enough to climb up on the back of the stands.

 Now this morning brought a joy that someone else was the misfortunate and money could be made.